jmf7ak/Persister_project/Model/README.md

-For this code to work, you need to install the COBRA toolbox, Gurobi solver, the TIGER toolbox and OPTGPsampler for MATLAB
+For this code to work, you need to install the COBRA toolbox, Gurobi solver, the TIGER toolbox and OPTGPsampler for MATLAB.
+It is recommended to download the entire model folder ad set it as your current matlab directory.

 persisterSampling_newmodel.m is the main code that will call all of the other functions.
 Run each section of the code indivdually.